Qubit-excitation-based adaptive variational quantum eigensolver: Introduction

 These desired qualities are satisfied, to various levels, by several types of ans\"{a}tze.
 The unitary coupled cluster (UCC) type, was the first to be used for molecular VQE simulations \cite{vqe_first_uccsd}.
-The UCC is motivated by the classical coupled cluster theory \cite{CCSD}, and corresponds to a series of ``fermionic excitations'' (see Sec. \ref{sec:q_and_f_exc}).
-A prominent example of a UCC ansatz is the UCC Singles and Doubles (UCCSD) \cite{UCCSD,UCCSD_2, UCCSD_3, UCCSD_4, UCCSD_bogoliubov, optimized_uccsd}, which corresponds to a series of single and double fermionic excitations.
+The UCC is motivated by the classical coupled cluster theory \cite{CCSD}, and corresponds to a series of unitary evolutions of fermionic excitation operators, which we refer to as ``fermionic excitation evolutions'' (see Sec. ``Ansatz elements'').
+A prominent example of a UCC ansatz is the UCC Singles and Doubles (UCCSD) \cite{UCCSD,UCCSD_2, UCCSD_3, UCCSD_4, UCCSD_bogoliubov, optimized_uccsd}, which corresponds to a series of single and double fermionic-excitation evolutions.
 The UCCSD has been used successfully to implement the VQE for small molecules \cite{UCCSD, vqe_first_uccsd, Eff_d_q_exc}.
-Due to their physically-motivated fermionic-excitation structure, UCC ans\"{a}tze generate states that correspond to electronic wavefunctions, which makes these ans\"{a}tze easy to optimize.
-Furthermore even a relatively simple UCC ansatz, like the UCCSD, is highly accurate for weakly correlated systems, such as molecules near their equilibrium configuration \cite{UCCSD, vqe_first_uccsd, k-upCCGSD,trotter_error}.
+Due to their physically-motivated fermionic structure, UCC ans\"{a}tze respect the symmetries of electronic wavefunctions, which makes these ans\"{a}tze accurate and easy to optimize.
+Even a relatively simple UCC ansatz, like the UCCSD, is highly accurate for weakly correlated systems, such as molecules near their equilibrium configuration \cite{UCCSD, vqe_first_uccsd, k-upCCGSD,trotter_error}.
 However, UCC ans\"{a}tze are general-purpose built and do not take into account details of the system of interest.
 They contain redundant excitation terms, resulting in unnecessarily high numbers of variational parameters as well as long ansatz circuits.
-To simulate strongly correlated systems, UCC ans\"{a}tze require higher-order excitations and/or multiple-step Trotterization \cite{k-upCCGSD}, which creates additional overhead for the quantum hardware.
+Moreover, to simulate strongly correlated systems, UCC ans\"{a}tze require higher-order excitations and/or multiple-step Trotterization \cite{k-upCCGSD}, which creates additional overhead for the quantum hardware.